 - Where do you see yourself in five years?

-4. Leverage the SBI or STAR Interview Technique
+4. Leverage the SBI or STAR Technique for Common Interview Questions

 The STAR interview method helps you prepare for interview questions that determine whether you’ll handle specific situations associated with a job.